JDLillyPad/Secure-Raspberry-Pi/README.md

 ![IMG_0743](https://github.com/user-attachments/assets/7e5b14c8-d740-4092-aab7-d7ca5144ffec)
 *Ref 1: Vilros Raspberry Pi Starter Kit*

 My plan is to set up this Raspberry Pi as a headless computer, accessible only on the network.
 The kit I purchased already had Raspberry Pi OS installed on the MicroSD card.
 So initially, I did hook up a montior, keyboard, and mouse to the Raspberry Pi.
-Before inserting the power cord, I had all peripheral connected along with the microSD card.
+Before inserting the power cord, I had all peripherals connected along with the microSD card.
 NOTE: A Raspberry Pi will automatically boot from a microSD card when the slot contains a card.

 2. Fire up the Raspberry Pi
 3. There is a wizard and I followed the steps, creating a username/ password and set up WiFi user/password.